winstonchiong/decisionlabucsf.github.io/_pastsem/2019-01-16_aDBS-chronic-pain.md

 and his team encounter in their ongoing research on adaptive deep brain stimulation (aDBS) for chronic pain.
 Informed by the 2016
-*Neuromodulation* article, [“Unexpected complications of novel deep brain stimulation treatments: ethical issues and clinical recommendations”](https://onlinelibrary.wiley.com/doi/full/10.1111/ner.12613){:target="\_blank"} by Hannah Maslen et al., we deliberated how to obtain consent for unintended side-effects, and how to manage the researcher-patient relationship in highly collaborative, small-n trials.
+*Neuromodulation* article, [“Unexpected complications of novel deep brain stimulation treatments: ethical issues and clinical recommendations”](https://onlinelibrary.wiley.com/doi/full/10.1111/ner.12613){:target="\_blank"} by Hannah Maslen et al., we deliberated how to obtain consent for unintended side-effects, and how to manage the investigator-participant relationship in highly collaborative, small-n trials.

 Prasad’s study aims to identify new targets for chronic pain and develop a more personalized brain stimulation paradigm.
 However, stimulation of cortical targets at high intensities, which may be required for pain relief,